 Since the announcement of its exit from the EU, the United Kingdom has been seeking a new agreement with a number of other countries.
 It is, therefore, for this reason that Chile and the UK agreed on a new trade agreement in January 2019.
 This agreement will use the terms that Chile has with the EU to continue the already strong agreement between Chile and the UK.
 The two nations have excellent commercial relations with large commercial exchanges, particularly in wines and gas turbines.
 Chile imported US$ 791 million from the United Kingdom in 2018 and exported US$ 771 million.
 With trade increasing almost 9% per year between the two trade powers, it is difficult to see the relationship deteriorating any time soon.

-The China-Chile FTA was established in 2006, and is now Chile’s largest trading partner.
+Chile’s free trade agreement with China was established in 2006, and is now the country’s largest trading partner.
 The agreement accounted for nearly 25% of exports and imports from Chile in 2017.
 The agreement saw a turning point when, in 2007, 37% of Chilean export types to China received immediate tariff relief.

 This agreement was particularly significant because it was the first agreement that the Chinese government signed outside the ASEAN bloc, making it the first diplomatic relationship China embarked upon with Latin America.
 Furthermore, to support this good relationship, Chile was one of the first countries to recognize the Chinese economy as a market economy, driven by businesses rather than the government.